danielsaidi/EmojiKit/Sources/EmojiKit/EmojiKit.docc/Articles/EmojiCategory-Article.md

 ## Frequent Emojis

 Note that the ``EmojiCategory/frequent`` category is only a placeholder category that doesn't define any emojis.
-Instead, use the category to render a correct title and icon for the category, then use a ``FrequentEmojiProvider`` to get a list of emojis to display.
+Instead, use the category to render a correct title and icon for the category, then use an ``EmojiProvider`` to get a list of emojis to display.

-You can use a frequent emoji provider's  ``FrequentEmojiProvider/registerEmoji(_:)`` function to register emojis whenever the user interacts with an emoji.
-The ``MostRecentEmojiProvider`` will just display the most recently used emojis, without any sophisticated algorithms.
+You can use an emoji provider's  ``EmojiProvider/addEmoji(_:)`` function to add news emojis whenever the user interacts with an emoji, if the provider ``EmojiProvider/canAddEmojis``.

+The ``MostRecentEmojiProvider`` will just display the most recently used emojis, without any sophisticated frequent algorithm.

 Views like ``EmojiGrid`` and ``EmojiScrollGrid`` will automatically listen for selection changes, and register the new selection if you have passed in a frequent emoji provider into the view initializer.